tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

           H---F---G     original stack remains active temporarily
 ```

-`H'` represents the same logical fix copied onto a new base.
+`H'` is the same logical fix on a new base.

 The original branch containing `H` may never merge directly.
 The fix still landed, the active stack survived, and the remaining work can be cleaned up later.

 The graph may briefly look strange.
 Development kept moving.

 That is an engineering trade-off.
 Rejecting it merely because the graph looks incomplete is not engineering.